-Dr. Hui Fang joined the computer science department, Loughborough University from January 2019.
-He received his B.Sc. from University of Science and Technology, Beijing, China, in 2000 and Ph.D. from the University of Bradford, UK, in 2006.
-Since then, he has carried out research in several world-leading universities, such as University of Oxford and Swansea University.
-In 2015, he was appointed as a lecturer in Edge Hill University and promoted to senior lecturer in 2017.
-In 2018, he worked as a senior lecturer in Liverpool John Moores University.
+Dr. Hui Fang joined the computer science department, Loughborough University in January 2019.
+He received his B.Sc. from the University of Science and Technology Beijing (USTB), China, in 2000 and Ph.D. from the University of Bradford, UK, in 2006.
+Since then, he has carried out research in several world-leading universities, such as the University of Oxford and Swansea University.
+In 2015, he was appointed as a lecturer at Edge Hill University and promoted to senior lecturer in 2017.
+In 2018, he worked as a senior lecturer at Liverpool John Moores University.

-He has significant experience of using machine learning techniques and visualization methods in a variety of projects, e.g. EU FP6 content-based video analysis, EPSRC face modelling, The Welsh Assembly funded Research Institute of Visual Computing (RIVIC) project and Innovate UK funded seismic data visual bulletin analysis (VBAS) project.
-His research expertise lies in the areas of computer vision, image/video processing, pattern recognition, machine learning, deep neural networks, data mining, scientific visualization and visual analytics.
-Recently, he is working on topics related to interpretable AI, AI in digital healthcare and designing more hardware friendly AI architectures.
+He has significant experience of using machine learning techniques and visualization methods in a number of projects, e.g., EU FP6 content-based video analysis, EPSRC face modelling, The Welsh Assembly funded Research Institute of Visual Computing (RIVIC) project and Innovate UK funded seismic data visual bulletin analysis (VBAS) project.
+Dr Hui Fang’s research interest is applying visual computing and AI technologies to digital healthcare, precision agriculture, business intelligence, environment change monitoring, and contemporary transportation systems.
+His ongoing projects include:

 Teaching and research